 Entering bill items

 The next section allows you to enter each individual expense item such as stationery, accountancy, telephone or any other expense you may have incurred.
 Each line should either represent each individual line on the bill or a generic description for the bill.
-For example if you purchase stationery from a supplier, one bill item could be a pack of pens and another some paper, or you could group them together, as long as you can reference back to the receipts.
+For example, if you purchase stationery from a supplier, one bill item could be a pack of pens and another some paper, or you could group them together, as long as you can reference back to the receipts.
 HMRC will require you to retain the business receipts for bills, and you should be able to link to this if requested.

 Nominal Code this is the account number that is used to assign the bill line to an expense category such as stationery, accountancy, telephone or any other relevant code.
 To assign an account code, starting typing the type of expense that was incurred e.g. stationery, accountancy, telephone...or click on the box to show all of them.

-Line Ref enter a reference that can be used to track the bill in the future.
+Line Ref enters a reference that can be used to track the bill in the future.
 This could be an invoice number, name of the supplier or a description of what the bill relates to.

 Qty if you are purchasing multiple items and can break them down, enter the quantity here.

-Amount this will default to the Gross amount (the total paid including VAT) though if you want to enter the net amount (the total paid excluding VAT), this can be selected from the drop down.
+Amount this will default to the Gross amount (the total paid including VAT) though if you want to enter the net amount (the total paid excluding VAT), this can be selected from the drop-down.
 Ensure the item is a VAT expense by checking the receipt to ensure it has a VAT number on and a breakdown of how much VAT has been charged.
 Items such as train, taxis, flights and buses do not usually have VAT on.
 You cannot claim VAT on entertaining clients, so these should be entered gross, as if they had no VAT charged on them.

-VAT this will automatically populate based on the nominal code, though can be updated using the drop down.
+VAT this will automatically populate based on the nominal code, though can be updated using the dropdown.
 If the bill includes VAT, then the rate would normally be 20%.
 If the item does not include VAT, or you cannot claim VAT on it, choose 0% rate.

 Options Click the options button for further options.

-Recharge to Customer from the options slider click the drop down in Recharge to Customer and select the customer you would like to recharge
+Recharge to Customer from the options slider click the drop-down in Recharge to Customer and select the customer you would like to recharge

 Attach file to item click Attach File to upload an image of the expense item.